Lecturer in Marketing

 - Fashion Event (20 Credits)

-Module code: FSH3105Status: DesignateThe purpose of this module is to underpin the final major project through a variety of theoretical, reflective, practice-led and presentational investigations.
-As future designers there is a requirement for students to consider the changing nature of design contexts, and the need to communicate personal creative identities within the professional environment.
-The module will emphasise the need to recognise the fashion/textiles/footwear/accessories/ leather and fashion promotions industries as agents of change and the resulting implications.This module will allow for visual and textual analysis of this critical area, through the exploration of wider creative practices, contemporary marketing synergies, recognizing the impact of global outcomes, environmental considerations, the digital landscape and product specialization, as a means of supporting decisions made within the final major project.
+Module code: FSH3112Status: DesignateThe purpose of this module is to underpin the final major project through a variety of theoretical, reflective, practice-led and presentational investigations.
+As future designers there is a requirement for students to consider the changing nature of design contexts, and the need to communicate personal creative identities within the professional environment

-Module code: FSH3106Status: DesignateThis module will consolidate and expand upon promotion and communication principles through processes and contextual analysis introduced in level 5.
-A self initiated final project will encompass creative, conceptual, technical, theoretical, practice based skills by utilising knowledge and experience gained throughout the degree to underpin the context.
+Module code: FSH3117Status: DesignateThis module will consolidate and expand upon marketing, promotion and communication principles through processes and contextual analysis introduced in level 5.
+A self-initiated final Fashion Futures project will encompass creative, conceptual, technical, theoretical and practice-based skills by utilising the knowledge and experience gained throughout the degree to underpin the context.
 This will necessitate development of subject specific content to present technical CAD and creative skills at a level commensurate with study.

 Campaign Planning (20 Credits)